-The first of a two-semester sequence that introduces students to all major concepts within the scope of modern biology.
-This course is intended for students majoring in the biological sciences or related pre-professional programs (pre-medicine, pre-dentistry, etc.).
-Topics covered include cell structure and function, metabolism, and the biology of plants and animals.
-Laboratory exercises provide hands-on experiences that reinforce the lecture material.
+This course is the first of a two-semester sequence that introduces students to major ideas within the scope of modern biology.
+This course is designed for students majoring in science.
+Topics covered include cell structure and function, cell metabolism, genetics, gene expression, and evolution.
+Labs provide hands-on activities that help explain the lecture material.
 Three hours lecture, two hours lab.

-BIO-113 4.00 Gen Biology II
+Gen Biology II

-The second of a two-semester sequence that introduces students to all major concepts within the scope of modern biology.
-This course is intended for students majoring in the biological sciences or related pre-professional programs (pre-medicine, pre-dentistry, etc.).
-Topics covered include genetics, ecology, diversity and evolution.
-Laboratory exercises provide hands-on experiences that reinforce the lecture material.
+This course is the second of a two-semester sequence that introduces students to all major concepts within the scope of modern biology.
+This course is intended for students majoring in science.
+Topics covered include organismal biology, comparative animal anatomy, ecology, and biotechnology.
+Laboratory exercises provide handson experiences that reinforce the lecture material.
 Three hours lecture, two hours lab.
-Prerequisite: BIO-112 with a "C" grade or better